The Kennedys (band)

 The Kennedys are an American folk-rock band, consisting of husband and wife Pete and Maura Kennedy.
-They are recognized for their harmonies and instrumental prowess, blending elements of country music, bluegrass, Western swing and janglepop.
+They are recognized for their harmonies and instrumental prowess, blending elements of country music, bluegrass, Western swing and jangle pop.

 Biography

 Pete and Maura Kennedy met in Austin, Texas in 1992, when Pete was playing in Nanci Griffith's band.
 For their first date, they each drove 500 miles to meet at Buddy Holly's grave in Lubbock, Texas.

-In June of 1993, Maura Kennedy (née Boudreau) joined Griffith's band as a harmony singer, and Maura and Pete began their career as a duo when they opened for Griffith during her UK and Ireland tour.
+In June 1993, Maura Kennedy (née Boudreau) joined Griffith's band as a harmony singer, and Maura and Pete began their career as a duo when they opened for Griffith during her UK and Ireland tour.

 Pete is from the Northern Virginia suburbs of Washington, D.C.; Maura grew up in Syracuse, New York.
 They lived for many years in the East Village in New York City, and in 2006 they joined other folk musicians living in Northampton, Massachusetts.
 They then returned to the East Village in 2008. {They currently reside in Tarrytown, NY.

 In the midst of the COVID-19 pandemic, and after losing concert engagements in 2020, the Kennedys started a weekly, all-request livestreaming show, beginning on Sunday, March 15, 2020, and running every Sunday.
 After the first several shows, they began including specialty shows, paying tribute to some of their favorite musical influences such as Bob Dylan, Buddy Holly, The Everly Brothers, John Lennon, Nanci Griffith, Patsy Cline, The Byrds, and a four-part Beatles mini-series.
 In addition, they have presented hours dedicated to specific genres, including the Summer of Love, a Beach Party, California Country Rock, British Invasion, and a Motown special.